Honye/scripting-scripts/documentation/file_manager/en.md

 Returns the path to the shared App Group `Documents` directory.
 Files stored here are not accessible in the Files app, but scripts running inside Widgets can access them.

+### `FileManager.isWebDAVAvailable: boolean`

+Indicates whether WebDAV has been configured and is available for use.

+### `FileManager.webDAVDocumentsDirectory: string`

+Returns the path to the WebDAV-backed `Documents` cache directory.
+Files written here will be queued for WebDAV sync after WebDAV is configured.

 ### `FileManager.documentsDirectory: string`

 Returns the path to the local `Documents` directory.